somtts/voicebuilding_seminar_16/README.md

 2016-05-04 10:33:58,460 [main] INFO  marytts.server Waiting for client to connect on port 59125
 ```

-Now you can go to you local [server web-interface] (http://localhost:59125/) in your browser and try voice *fraser en_US male unitselection general*
+Now you can go to you local [server web-interface][10] in your browser and try voice *fraser en_US male unitselection general*

 So, if everything is good, _welcome to the world of speech synthesis!_